junxit/us-congress-bills-112/bill.md

     - **(A)** The length of time necessary for the proposed project to begin production of molybdenum-99 for medical uses within the United States.
     - **(B)** The capability of the proposed project to produce a significant percentage of United States demand for molybdenum-99 for medical uses.
     - **(C)** The cost of the proposed project.
-  - **(3)** *Exemption* An existing reactor fueled with highly enriched uranium shall not be disqualified from the program if the Secretary of Energy determines that—
+  - **(3)** *Exemption* An existing reactor in the United States fueled with highly enriched uranium shall not be disqualified from the program if the Secretary determines that—
     - **(A)** there is no alternative nuclear reactor fuel, enriched in the isotope U–235 to less than 20 percent, that can be used in that reactor;
     - **(B)** the reactor operator has provided assurances that, whenever an alternative nuclear reactor fuel, enriched in the isotope U–235 to less than 20 percent, can be used in that reactor, it will use that alternative in lieu of highly enriched uranium; and
     - **(C)** the reactor operator has provided a current report on the status of its efforts to convert the reactor to an alternative nuclear reactor fuel enriched in the isotope U–235 to less than 20 percent, and an anticipated schedule for completion of conversion.
-  - **(4)** *Public participation and review* The Secretary of Energy shall—
+  - **(4)** *Public participation and review* The Secretary shall—
     - **(A)** develop a program plan and annually update the program plan through public workshops; and
     - **(B)** use the Nuclear Science Advisory Committee to conduct annual reviews of the progress made in achieving the program goals.
-  - **(5)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary of Energy for carrying out the program under paragraph (1) $143,000,000 for the period encompassing fiscal years 2011 through 2014.
-- **(b)** *Development assistance* The Secretary of Energy shall establish a program to provide assistance for—
+- **(b)** *Development assistance* The Secretary shall carry out a program to provide assistance for—
   - **(1)** the development of fuels, targets, and processes for domestic molybdenum-99 production that do not use highly enriched uranium; and
   - **(2)** commercial operations using the fuels, targets, and processes described in paragraph (1).
+- **(c)** *Uranium lease and take-back*
+  - **(1)** *In general* The Secretary shall establish a program to make low-enriched uranium available, through lease contracts, for irradiation for the production of molybdenum-99 for medical uses.
+  - **(2)** *Title* The lease contracts shall provide for the producers of the molybdenum-99 to take title to and be responsible for the molybdenum-99 created by the irradiation, processing, or purification of uranium leased under this section.
+  - **(3)** *Duties*
+    - **(A)** *Secretary* The lease contracts shall require the Secretary—
+      - **(i)** to retain responsibility for the final disposition of spent nuclear fuel created by the irradiation, processing, or purification of uranium leased under this section for the production of medical isotopes; and
+      - **(ii)** to take title to and be responsible for the final disposition of radioactive waste created by the irradiation, processing, or purification of uranium leased under this section for which the Secretary determines the producer does not have access to a disposal path.
+    - **(B)** *Producer* The producer of the spent nuclear fuel and radioactive waste shall accurately characterize, appropriately package, and transport the spent nuclear fuel and radioactive waste prior to acceptance by the Department.
+  - **(4)** *Compensation*
-- **(c)** *Uranium lease and take back* The Secretary of Energy shall establish a program to make low enriched uranium available, through lease contracts, for irradiation for the production of molybdenum-99 for medical uses.
-The lease contracts shall provide for the Secretary to retain responsibility for the final disposition of radioactive waste created by the irradiation, processing, or purification of leased uranium.
-The lease contracts shall also provide for compensation in cash amounts equivalent to prevailing market rates for the sale of comparable uranium products and for compensation in cash amounts equivalent to the net present value of the cost to the Federal Government for the final disposition of such radioactive waste, provided that the discount rate used to determine the net present value of such costs shall be no greater than the average interest rate on marketable Treasury securities.
-The Secretary shall not barter or otherwise sell or transfer uranium in any form in exchange for services related to final disposition of the radioactive waste from such leased uranium.
+    - **(A)** *In general* Subject to subparagraph (B), the lease contracts shall provide for compensation in cash amounts equivalent to prevailing market rates for the sale of comparable uranium products and for compensation in cash amounts equivalent to the net present value of the cost to the Federal Government for—
+      - **(i)** the final disposition of spent nuclear fuel and radioactive waste for which the Department is responsible under paragraph (3); and
+      - **(ii)** other costs associated with carrying out the uranium lease and take-back program authorized by this subsection.
+    - **(B)** *Discount rate* The discount rate used to determine the net present value of costs described in subparagraph (A)(ii) shall be not greater than the average interest rate on marketable Treasury securities.
+  - **(5)** *Authorized use of funds* The Secretary may obligate and expend funds received under leases entered into under this subsection, which shall remain available until expended, for the purpose of carrying out the activities authorized by this Act, including activities related to the final disposition of spent nuclear fuel and radioactive waste for which the Department is responsible under paragraph (3).
+  - **(6)** *Exchange of uranium for services* The Secretary shall not barter or otherwise sell or transfer uranium in any form in exchange for—
+    - **(A)** services related to the final disposition of the spent nuclear fuel and radioactive waste for which the Department is responsible under paragraph (3); or
+    - **(B)** any other services associated with carrying out the uranium lease and take-back program authorized by this subsection.
+- **(d)** *Coordination of environmental reviews* The Department and the Nuclear Regulatory Commission shall ensure to the maximum extent practicable that environmental reviews for the production of the medical isotopes shall complement and not duplicate each review.
+- **(e)** *Operational date* The Secretary shall establish a program as described in subsection (c)(3) not later than 3 years after the date of enactment of this Act.
+- **(f)** *Radioactive waste* Notwithstanding section 2 of the Nuclear Waste Policy Act of 1982 (42 U.S.C.
+10101), radioactive material resulting from the production of medical isotopes that has been permanently removed from a reactor or subcritical assembly and for which there is no further use shall be considered low-level radioactive waste if the material is acceptable under Federal requirements for disposal as low-level radioactive waste.

-## § 3.
+## § 4.
 Exports

 Section 134 of the Atomic Energy Act of 1954 (42 U.S.C.
-2160d) is amended by striking subsections b. and c. and inserting in lieu thereof the following:
+2160d) is amended by striking subsection c. and inserting the following:

-> - **(b)** Effective 7 years after the date of enactment of the American Medical Isotopes Production Act of 2011, the Commission may not issue a license for the export of highly enriched uranium from the United States for the purposes of medical isotope production.
+> - **(c)** Effective 7 years after the date of enactment of the American Medical Isotopes Production Act of 2011, the Commission may not issue a license for the export of highly enriched uranium from the United States for the purposes of medical isotope production.
-> - **(c)** The period referred to in subsection b. may be extended for no more than 6 years if, no earlier than 6 years after the date of enactment of the American Medical Isotopes Production Act of 2011, the Secretary of Energy certifies to the Committee on Energy and Commerce of the House of Representatives and the Committee on Energy and Natural Resources of the Senate that—
+> - **(d)** The period referred to in subsection b. may be extended for no more than 6 years if, no earlier than 6 years after the date of enactment of the American Medical Isotopes Production Act of 2011, the Secretary of Energy certifies to the Committee on Energy and Commerce of the House of Representatives and the Committee on Energy and Natural Resources of the Senate that—
 >   - **(1)** there is insufficient global supply of molybdenum-99 produced without the use of highly enriched uranium available to satisfy the domestic United States market; and
 >   - **(2)** the export of United States-origin highly enriched uranium for the purposes of medical isotope production is the most effective temporary means to increase the supply of molybdenum-99 to the domestic United States market.
-> - **(d)** To ensure public review and comment, the development of the certification described in subsection c. shall be carried out through announcement in the Federal Register.
+> - **(e)** To ensure public review and comment, the development of the certification described in subsection c. shall be carried out through announcement in the Federal Register.
-> - **(e)** At any time after the restriction of export licenses provided for in subsection b. becomes effective, if there is a critical shortage in the supply of molybdenum-99 available to satisfy the domestic United States medical isotope needs, the restriction of export licenses may be suspended for a period of no more than 12 months, if—
+> - **(f)** At any time after the restriction of export licenses provided for in subsection b. becomes effective, if there is a critical shortage in the supply of molybdenum-99 available to satisfy the domestic United States medical isotope needs, the restriction of export licenses may be suspended for a period of no more than 12 months, if—
 >   - **(1)** the Secretary of Energy certifies to the Congress that the export of United States-origin highly enriched uranium for the purposes of medical isotope production is the only effective temporary means to increase the supply of molybdenum-99 necessary to meet United States medical isotope needs during that period; and
 >   - **(2)** the Congress enacts a Joint Resolution approving the temporary suspension of the restriction of export licenses.
-> - **(f)** As used in this section—
+> - **(g)** As used in this section—
 >   - **(1)** the term “alternative nuclear reactor fuel or target” means a nuclear reactor fuel or target which is enriched to less than 20 percent in the isotope U–235;
 >   - **(2)** the term “highly enriched uranium” means uranium enriched to 20 percent or more in the isotope U–235;
 >   - **(3)** a fuel or target “can be used” in a nuclear research or test reactor if—
 >     - **(A)** the fuel or target has been qualified by the Reduced Enrichment Research and Test Reactor Program of the Department of Energy; and
->     - **(B)** use of the fuel or target will permit the large majority of ongoing and planned experiments and isotope production to be conducted in the reactor without a large percentage increase in the total cost of operating the reactor; and
+>     - **(B)** use of the fuel or target will permit the large majority of ongoing and planned experiments and medical isotope production to be conducted in the reactor without a large percentage increase in the total cost of operating the reactor; and
->   - **(4)** the term “medical isotope” includes molybdenum-99, iodine-131, xenon-133, and other radioactive materials used to produce a radiopharmaceutical for diagnostic, therapeutic procedures or for research and development.
+>   - **(4)** the term “medical isotope” includes molybdenum-99, iodine-131, xenon-133, and other radioactive materials used to produce a radiopharmaceutical for diagnostic or therapeutic procedures or for research and development.

-## § 4.
+## § 5.
 Report on disposition of exports

-Not later than 1 year after the date of the enactment of this Act, the Chairman of the Nuclear Regulatory Commission, after consulting with other relevant agencies, shall submit to the Congress a report detailing the current disposition of previous United States exports of highly enriched uranium, including—
+Not later than 1 year after the date of the enactment of this Act, the Chairman of the Nuclear Regulatory Commission, after consulting with other relevant agencies, shall submit to the Congress a report detailing the current disposition of previous United States exports of highly enriched uranium used as fuel or targets in a nuclear research or test reactor, including—

 - **(1)** their location;
 - **(2)** whether they are irradiated;